cbslneu/heartview/docs/intro.rst

       doi       = {10.1007/978-3-031-59717-6_8},
     }

-What's New in Version 2.0.1
+What's New in Version 2.0.2
 ---------------------------

 Pipeline Enhancements
 *********************

-- Added beat detection algorithms for ECG and PPG pre-processing.
-- Added default filters for ECG, PPG, and ACC.
+- Added Beat Editor data reading and writing functions.
-- Implemented artifact identification methods.
-- Added progress bars for real-time feedback.

 Dashboard Improvements
 **********************
-- Enhanced handling of uploaded data files.
-- Added artifactual beats visualization and metrics.
-- Improved segment view selection options.
+- Added dropdown menus for selecting artifact identification methods.
+- Added dropdown menus for selecting beat detection algorithms.

+Beat Editor Improvements
+************************
+- Added save functionality to preserve your editing progress and return to where you left off.
-- Enabled data downsampling for faster chart rendering.
+- Added keyboard shortcuts for faster navigation and editing.

 For a full list of changes, see the full |changelog|.